PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 oxygen_3d.shape  # (11, 11, 1)
 ```

 Additionally, there is a less often used functions to retrieve a **numpy array** of all substrate concentrations at a particular xyz coordinate, ordered alphabetically by substrate name, like the list retrieved by the get\_substrate\_names function.
-(This function might become deprected in a future version of pcdl as well.)
+(This function might become deprected in a future pcdl version.)

 ```python
 # all concentration values at a particular coordinate